DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 Linked data without redundancy

-The DEON canvas supports directly embedding documents and resources from platforms like SharePoint, OneDrive, Notion, or Confluence – not as static copies, but as live linked content.
-This ensures teams always work with the latest information, avoiding version conflicts and reducing unnecessary duplicates across tools.
+The DEON canvas supports direct embedding of documents and resources from platforms such as SharePoint, OneDrive, Notion or Confluence – not as static copies, but as live linked content.
+This ensures that teams always work with the most up‑to‑date information, avoiding version conflicts and reducing unnecessary duplicate copies across tools.

 Key benefits of using DEON for issue tracking